gdubin/gardensensor/README.md

 If you're new to Arduino development, please start [here](https://docs.arduino.cc/learn/starting-guide/getting-started-arduino/).

+The following libraries are required:

+- WiFiNINA
+- ArduinoJson
+- ThingSpeak

 The repository consists of two files:

 | File              | Description                                                                                                                                     |